 THE INSTITUTE NEEDS YOUR HELP

-IHM NASU suffered from the attack of rashist dromes
+IHM NASU was damaged by the attack of rashist drones

 A WIND TURBINE WITH A VERTICAL ROTOR AXIS

 Wind power turbines with a vertical axis of rotation have several advantages in comparison with conventional (horizontal-axis) facilities.
 At the same time, high wind flow velocity necessary for the self-starting of the rotor and a low energy flow utilization rate are known as significant drawbacks of this design concept when rotor blades are rigidly fixed.
 The control of the position of wind rotor blades on their trajectory can drastically reduce the importance of these shortcomings.

 In late 1990s, a simple in arrangement mechanism for controlling of vertical blades of a wind turbine was proposed and patented by our Institute.
 Since 2002, the systematic experimental studies of several models of such device were carried out in a hydrotray of the IHM NASU.